lpenz/omnilint/README.md

 # omnilint

-**omnilint** is a container-based tool that provides a unified interface for the static analysis of any file.
+**omnilint** is a container-based tool that provides a unified interface for the static analysis of any file, using the appropriate tool.

     File                    Linter
     .c  \                  / cppcheck